 We are thrilled to announce the launch of the “Tianzhu Global Network for the Study of Buddhist Cultures” funded by the Liuzu Temple.

-For more information the Network, please visit http://tianzhubuddhistnetwork.org/
+For more information of the Network, please visit http://tianzhubuddhistnetwork.org/

 The Liuzu Temple is based in the Guangdong province of China.
 The elder monk Ven.
 Tianzhu was an eminent Chan monk who was the abbot of the Liuzu Temple and who over the course of ninety years, worked tirelessly to promote benevolence and compassion across Chinese society through various Buddhist activities.
 Ven.
 Tianzhu presided over the ordination of Ven.
 Dayuan.
 In June, 2012, one year after the serene passing of Ven.
 Tianzhu at Renrui monastery on Mount Qi, the causes and conditions came together to allow for the development of a charitable foundation named after Ven.
 Tianzhu: this explains the name “Tianzhu”, and the Foundation was formally established in 2013.
 As a charitable social group that benefits the public, it is comprised of voluntary members whose collective aim is to carry out charitable activities related to culture, society, spirituality, and engendering wisdom.
 The Liuzu Temple is very active in building an international presence, and in 2017 opened a Buddhist centre close to Göttingen, Germany, accompanied by a cooperation agreement with the University of Göttingen.